2019ChenGong/Offline_RL_Poisoner/README.md

 ⚠️ The scripts for replicating our experiments can be found in `README.md` under the folders: `carla` and `mujoco`.

+## Contact

+- If you have any problems, please feel free to contact Chen Gong (ChenG_abc@outlook.com).

 ## Acknowledgement

 - The codes for achieving the offline RL algorithms are based on the [D3RLPY](https://github.com/takuseno/d3rlpy).